Ketton

 Ketton is a village and civil parish in Rutland in the East Midlands of England.
 It is about 8 mi east of Oakham and 3 mi west of Stamford, Lincolnshire.
 The 2011 Census recorded a parish population of 1,926, making it the fourth largest settlement in Rutland, after Oakham, Uppingham and Cottesmore.

-The village has a primary school with 204 children currently on roll.
+The village has a primary school.

 Ketton gave its name to the Ketton Rural District of Rutland which existed from 1894 to 1974.
-Ketton ward, which also includes the parishes of Barrowden, Tinwell and Tixover has two councillors on Rutland County Council.
+Ketton ward, which includes the parishes of Barrowden, Tinwell and Tixover, is represented by two councillors on Rutland County Council.